theNewDynamic/minjinlee.com/_events/nypl.md

 A discussion featuring Min Jin Lee, the author of *Pachinko*&nbsp;and Simon Winchester that examines how writers are humanizing the experience of immigration.&nbsp;

 This is a #OneBookNY Event at NYPL.
-This is a free event, but please register: https://www.showclix.com/event/immigrantstories/listing/tag/guest
+This is a free event, but please register:&nbsp;

 &nbsp;